security-force-monitor/research-handbook/source/units_relations.rst

-Unit Relation
+Relation
-#############
+########

-The "Unit Relation" (or just "Relation") claim type describes the relationships between units and the position of a unit in a hierarchical structure of a branch of the security and defence forces of a specific country.
+The ``Relation`` claim type describes the relationships between units and the position of a unit in a hierarchical structure of a branch of the security and defence forces of a specific country.
 "Unit Relation" claims also describe clusters of units, such as those found in joint operations or international peacekeeping missions.

 Unit Relation: Summary of claim attributes
 ******************************************